Intervox/clj-progress/README.md

 ## Customizing progress bar

-You can customize progress bar using `set-progress-bar!` and `config-progress-bar!` methods.
+You can customize progress bar using `set-progress-bar!` and `config-progress-bar!` methods and `with-progress-bar` macro.

 `set-progress-bar!` takes the format string as its single argument.
 You can use the following set of tokens to create your own progress bar: